-Per Exhibit 1, for single-phase transformer foundations, the customer shall provide the excavation, and provide and install the foundation base material (per Exhibit 29).
-The Company shall provide and install all single-phase box pad foundations unless arrangements are made for the customer/developer to install them.
+Per Exhibit 1, for single-phase transformer foundations, the customer shall provide the excavation and provide and install the foundation base material (per Exhibit 29).
+The Company shall provide, and the customer shall install, all single-phase box pad foundations.